 - Date and place of manufacture - Lot number or other means of cross-referencing to the manufacturer's inspection and testing system; and - Substantiating evidence that the material conforms to the contract quality requirements of FAR 46.105(a)(4).
-Such evidence includes: - Test results on material from the same lot and documentation of the inspection and testing system; - ^o A statement of the manufacturer that the material complies with all contract requirements; and - ^o Manufacturer's signature or other means of demonstrating accountability for the certification.
+Such evidence includes:

+- + Test results on material from the same lot and documentation of the inspection and testing system - + A statement from the manufacturer that the material complies with all contract requirements; and - + Manufacturer's signature or other means of demonstrating accountability for the certification.